 - Carmel has never, in fact, separated apostolic activity from prayer life.
-Carmelite prayer has an apostolic dimension and overflows with missionary fervor. - Apostolic activity is the fruit of prayer: "This is the reason for prayer, ... the birth always of good works, good works" (St. Teresa, Interior Castle VII.4.6). - The Carmelite apostolate is based on a fervent inner life.
+Carmelite prayer has an apostolic dimension and overflows with missionary fervor. - Apostolic activity is the fruit of prayer: "The purpose of prayer is the birth of good works."
+(St. Teresa, Interior castle). - The Carmelite apostolate is based on a fervent inner life.
 St Therese of Lisieux, a cloistered contemplative nun, has been proclaimed the "Patron of all Missionaries" along with the much-traveled St. Francis Xavier.
 "My goal is to spend my heaven doing good on earth till the end of the world."
 "I would want to preach the Gospel on all the five continents simultaneously and even to the most remote isles.
 I would be a missionary, not for a few years only, but from the beginning of creation until the consummation of the ages" (Story of a Soul, Manuscript B).